 Last year's Chinese New Year, I wanted to make this dish.
 But you know, CNY task is overwhelmed and I barely have time to rest.
 So, I only get to cook this dish about 2 months ago.

 Ingredients are easily available at the market.
 You don't have to worry too much.
-Some Hakka family will add pork into the stir-fry.
+Most Hakka family will add pork into the stir-fry.
 I want to keep it simple and I didn't wan't to make it a heavy meal.
 So, I'd just go along with the basic ingredients.
+If you choose to use pork, you may remove caipu (菜谱).
+The sweetness of caipu is to replace the missing minced pork.

 Of course, you can add or take away any stir-fry ingredients which you don't like.
 But for abacus beads recipe, please try to stick to it.
 It's abacus beads.
 We use taro for the gnocchi.
 Pls don't ask me questions like "Hi, can I use sweet potatoes instead?" or "Hi, I don't like taro.
 What about using Potatoes as a substitute?
 Do you think it works?"

-This recipe serves 4 as lunch, or upto 6 as a starter or tea-break snack.
+This recipe serves 2 as lunch, or upto 3 as a starter or tea-break snack.
+But if you see the pictures on this post, I double up the recipe portion during cooking.

 For the Abacus Beads

-- 15g Dried Cuttlefish, soaked and cut into thin strips
+- 8g Dried Cuttlefish, cut into thin strips, and soaked till soften

-- 30g Wood Ear / Dried Fungus, soaked, julienned
+- 10g Wood Ear / Dried Fungus, soaked, julienned

 - some Coriander